 – ue(v): unsigned integer 0-th order Exp-Golomb-coded syntax element with the left bit first.
 The parsing process for this descriptor is specified in clause 9 with the order k equal to 0.

+In clauses 8.16.1. change the coding of the ffi_display_elemental_periods_minus1 syntax element from u(4) to u(8).

-Add clause 8.18 as follows:
+Add clauses 8.18 to 8.22 as follows:

 Annotated regions SEI message